amadeusdotpng/computer_programming/semester2/Hangman/README.md

 The popular game Hangman implemented in Java and Python.

 ## Play
+Please make sure you are using a command line interface that can read ANSI escape sequences.

 To compile and run the Java implementation
 ```
 javac Hangman.java
 java Hangman
 ```

 To run the Python implementation
 ```
 python Hangman.py
 ```